TRIPLICATE PRESCRIPTION PROGRAM (TPP)

 - TPP Alberta – OME and DDD Conversion Factors

-- TPP Prescribing Atlas – The TPP Atlas provides an overview of provincial TPP medication utilization for the stated year.
+- TPP Atlas – The TPP Atlas provides an overview of provincial TPP medication utilization for the stated year.

 - TPP Annual Report – The TPP annual report provides a comprehensive summary of program activities throughout the preceding year.